oberoigaurav/eneuronet/tensorflow/README.md

 ## Evaluation

-The performance of model can be evaluated using EvaluateSegmentation tool which is freely available at https://github.com/Visceral-Project/EvaluateSegmentation.
+The performance of the model can be evaluated using the EvaluateSegmentation tool which is freely available at https://github.com/Visceral-Project/EvaluateSegmentation.

 ## References

 E-NeuroNet, Oberoi et. al. 2021